ashleysally00/seo-structured-data-fixes/README.md

 * **Schema should match reality**: Since I no longer sell directly through my site, LocalBusiness is incorrect.
 WebSite schema is the right fit.
 * **Tools help uncover hidden issues**: SEMrush and Google's Rich Results Test revealed problems I couldn't see just by browsing the site.
 * **SEO is iterative**: Each fix leads to the next test.
 Visibility builds through steady corrections, not one-time changes.

+### Notes to Self / Next Steps✨
+- Start with writing **unique meta descriptions** for Home, Books, About, Contact, Wholesale
+- After Search Console verifies domain, check **Index Coverage** to confirm all 5 main pages are indexed
+- Use **Rich Results Test** again to confirm schema cleanup (WebSite vs. LocalBusiness)
+- Consider adding 150–300 words of intro text to Books and About pages for SEO
+- Re-run SEMrush once quota resets to confirm errors are resolved